 ABOUT THE ARTIST

 Richard Baratta was born into a musically oriented family in Poughkeepsie, NY in 1950.
 He began his musical journey at the age 12, playing saxophone, flute and drums, and eventually, exclusively drums.
 He played mostly jazz all through his teens.
 After earning a BA in History from Wagner College in 1973, and after studying with Jack DeJohnette, Bob Moses and Steve Haas he moved to NYC in 1975 to pursue his musical career.
-From 1975 to 1984 Baratta played gigs in and around NYC and other locales.
+From 1975 to 1984 Baratta played gigs and recorded in and out of NYC.
 Some of his bandmates and associations were with John Stubblefield, Joe Ford, Frank Strozier, Hal Galper, Mike Richmond, Saheb Sarbib, Dennis Irwin, Vernon Reid, Billy Bang, Jack Wilkens, Ryo Kawasaki, Jessica Hagedorn and the Gangster Choir, Guilherme Franco, Pe De Boi, Cyro Baptista, and a very memorable one day hit with Hank Mobley and then Johnny Hartman.

 In 1984, Baratta decided to dramatically alter paths, and pursued a career in movie production.
 "Money was tight, the gigs were hard to come by, and I was getting married and wanted to raise a family.
 It was just time for a very difficult decision that had to be made.
 I looked back many times and terribly missed the joy in playing and the camaraderie with the musicians.
 It was a total about face, but I have no regrets, except missing the live performance."

 Since working on his his first film, Desperately Seeking Susan in 1984, Baratta has worked on over 50 movies, first as a Location Manager, then Unit Production Manager, and for the past 15 years as a Co-Producer and Executive Producer.
-A small sampling of his filmography includes, the upcoming Joker origin story starring Joaquin Phoenix, Martin Scorsese’s soon-to-be-released The Irishman, Dr.Strange, The Wolf of Wall Street, five Spiderman movies,Too Big To Fail, Smurfs, Taking Pelham 123, Across the Universe, Donnie Brasco, Working Girl, and Big.
+A small sampling of his filmography includes, Academy Award nominated Joker Joaquin Phoenix winning the Best Actor Award, Martin Scorsese’s Academy Award nominated The Irishman, Dr.Strange, The Wolf of Wall Street, five Spiderman movies,Too Big To Fail, Smurfs, Taking Pelham 123, Across the Universe, Donnie Brasco, Working Girl, and Big.

 For a full listing of Baratta's film credits, visit IMDb:https://www.imdb.com/name/nm0053102/